gotchoices/MyCHIPs/client/chark/issues/trading.md

 ## Success Criteria

-- [ ] Trading variables can be successfully updated without errors
+- [x] Trading variables can be successfully updated without errors
+- [x] Parameters are properly converted to numeric values
+- [x] Automatic navigation provides a smooth user experience
 - [ ] Values are properly converted between decimal and integer units
 - [ ] The web form UI is intuitive and visually aligned with the app
 - [ ] Changes are properly signed, recorded, and reflected in the system